jthieffry/asaca-notes/Global DNS.md

 * Zone file hosted by R53 (public NS).
 * Accesible from internet and VPC(if dns resolution enabled).
 * Hosted on 4 R53 NameServers specific for that zone.

+## R53 Private Hosted Zones
+* It is like a public hosted zone... which isnt public.
+* Associated with VPCs and only accessible from those vpcs.
+* Using different accounts is supported via cli/api.
+* Split view (overlapping public and private) for public and internal use with the same zone name.